-My story “A Pinhole of Light” was published in the September 2016 issue of Black Static.
+My story “Everyone Gets a Happy Ending” was published in the January/February 2017 issue of Interzone.

-My story “Holes in Heaven” was published in the January 2016 issue of Isthmus.
+My story “One Thousand Paper Cranes” was published in the Winter 2017 issue of Kaleidotrope.

 There is a story Elijah likes to tell himself.
 This story is set long before the fire, more than ten years ago, back in 2015.

 Elijah was the younger brother, only eight years old, and Callie was the older sister who sent handwritten notes to the dead.
 Callie had long curly hair that frizzed in the summer til it was just like Elijah’s.
 Her skin was pale Irish, shades lighter than Elijah’s.
 Elijah had never … Read more Read more